CyVerse-learning-materials/discovery_environment_guide/step2.rst

 ----

-*Share a File/folder in Discovery Enviornment with Another CyVerse User*
+*Share a File/folder in Discovery Environment with Another CyVerse User*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Share data with another CyVerse user by granting permission to read, write, or
 own files/folders

-1. If necessary, login to the |discovery enviornment|.
+1. If necessary, login to the |discovery environment|.

 2. In the Data window, select (checkbox) file(s), folder(s) you wish to share
    with another user;